 - If you're making the spicy version, add the red pepper powder 5 minutes before turning off the heat.

-- If you're using scallions or chives to garnish, add to the pot at the end and then immediately take off heat.
+- If you're using scallions or chives to garnish, then add to the pot at the end and then immediately take off heat.